 - Ensure you are running with the latest supported version of Configuration Manager.

 - Make sure that you added network and storage drivers to the boot image.

 - Configured the boot image to deploy from a PXE-enabled distribution point.

 Learn about the supported lists of the versions of Windows 10 for Configuration Manager, Check Microsoft Blog.

 There is no new ADK for Windows 10, version 20H2.
 The ADK for Windows 10, version 2004 will also work with Windows 10, version 20H2.

 Download Windows 10 20H2 ISO

 Note – Before you import the Windows 10 Operating System into SCCM, mount and extract or copy Windows 10 ISO contents to a folder.
-Create a folder, Mount the ISO using File Explorer or any other available options.
+Create a folder, and Mount the ISO using File Explorer or any other available options.

-Double-click an ISO file to mount it or Right click an ISO file in file explorer.
+Double-click an ISO file to mount it or Right-click an ISO file in file explorer.
 Click the Mount option.